Rahu1reddy/Global-superstore-Sales-Dashboard/README.md

 # Global-superstore-Sales-Dashboard
  This dashboard analyzes global superstore sales, focusing on yearly and quarterly trends in sales and profits.
 It includes forecasting to predict future performance.
+The dashboard  helps  businesses identify future trends,growth opportunities and improve performance.